wang422003/My_Traffic_Sign_Classifier/README.md

 * Which parameters were tuned?
 How were they adjusted and why?
 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+Initial training experiments a grid search approach with learning rate 0.001, and a batch size of 128.
+These parameters where chosen since they are typical values for training convnets for image recognition.
+The larger batch size (rather than 64 for LeNet lab) can lead to less noisy updates of the weights.
+In most of the simulations I run the experiments for 25 epochs, however, in the final rounds I changed it to 60 epochs to see if any improvement could be made.
+It appears that the model objective saturates fairly quickly and hence, the increased number of epochs do not help.
+This is to be expected with an increased batch size, however.

 ### Test a Model on New Images

-#### 1. Choose five German traffic signs found on the web and provide them in the report.
+#### 1. Choose at least five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:
+Here are the German traffic signs that I found on the web:

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]

-The first image might be difficult to classify because ...
+The first image might be difficult to classify because the sensitometry was too low and the sign was difficult to be recognized.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).